Vectorface/cc-icons/README.md

 - `withPadding(int $new_padding)` - Specify how much padding to include between icons
 - `withSize(int $width, int $height)` - Specify the size of the output image
 - `withLayout(array $layout)` - Specify how many icons to play on each row.
-This method does not check whether the number of icons in the layout matches the number of icons desired.
+This method does not check that the number of icons in the layout matches the number of icons desired.
 - `saveToDisk(string $path)` - Generate and save the image to the given location on disk
 - `getDataUri()` - Generate and get the RFC 2397 string corresponding to the image